Healthy Travel Tips »

 Best Small Towns to Visit in the USA

 Filled with charm and plenty of friendly locals, small towns are synonymous with American life.
-To help you decide which destinations are the best small towns to visit in the USA, U.S. News narrowed it down to places with a population of fewer than 50,000 that offer plenty of restaurants and attractions, plus have a unique character all their own.
+To help you decide which destinations are the best small towns to visit in the USA, U.S. News evaluated places with a population of less than 50,000 people that offer plenty of restaurants and attractions, plus have a unique character all their own.
 So ditch the city crowds and start planning your small-town getaway, and don't forget to vote for your favorite destination to help us determine next year's list.
 (Note: Some of the below destinations may be affected by the coronavirus outbreak.
 Check with the CDC and the U.S. Department of State before traveling.)

 - View 20 PhotosBelongs on List?#1 in Best Small Towns to Visit in the USARead More

 This Colorado town woos visitors with its captivating scenery and delightful Mountain Village.
-Skiers flock to Telluride's slopes for more than 2,000 acres of terrain, plus ample après-ski spots and an impressive 300 inches of snow and more than 200 days of sun annually.
+Skiers flock to Telluride's slopes for more than 2,000 acres of terrain, plus ample après-ski spots and an impressive 309 inches of snow and 300 days of sun annually.
 Year-round, the town hosts numerous festivals and cultural events, and travelers can hike, bike and golf when the weather warms.
 Plan to set aside a day to hop in the car for a road trip along the San Juan Skyway, too.

 Jackson Hole has made a name for itself thanks to its 400-some inches of annual snowfall and 2,500 acres of skiable terrain.
-But it's more than a top ski spot: Visitors return to this Wyoming valley year after year for its picturesque scenery and proximity to Grand Teton National Park, as well as Jackson's collection of local breweries, concert venues and access to outdoor activities like biking, paragliding and whitewater rafting.
-What's more, you can even view elk at the nearby National Elk Refuge.
+But it's more than a top ski spot: Visitors return to this Wyoming valley year after year for its picturesque scenery and proximity to Grand Teton National Park.
+As such, expect outdoor activities galore, including biking, paragliding and whitewater rafting.
+What's more, you can even view wild elk at the nearby National Elk Refuge.

 - View 41 PhotosBelongs on List?#4 in Best Small Towns to Visit in the USARead More

-This lake that straddles the California-Nevada state line lets visitors pick their adventure.
-Ski at the intimate, cozy Homewood Mountain Resort in the winter or soak up the sun and swim at Kings Beach State Recreation Area in the summer.
-Olympics enthusiasts should check out Squaw Valley, the site of the 1960 Winter Olympics, while those with extra money to spend can tempt Lady Luck at various local casinos year-round.
+This lake that straddles the California-Nevada state line lets visitors choose their own adventure.
+Ski at the intimate, cozy Homewood Mountain Resort in winter or soak up some sun and swim at Kings Beach State Recreation Area in summer.
+Olympics enthusiasts should check out Squaw Valley, the site of the 1960 Winter Olympics, while those with extra money to spend can tempt Lady Luck at various local casinos.

-- View 21 PhotosBelongs on List?#5 in Best Small Towns to Visit in the USARead More
+- View 32 PhotosBelongs on List?#5 in Best Small Towns to Visit in the USARead More

-You'll find the perfect mix of adventure and relaxation in this Arizona small town.
+You'll find the perfect mix of adventure and relaxation in this small Arizona town.
 The 100-plus hiking trails are great for nature lovers, while the vortexes draw holistic enthusiasts and the luxe spas cater to visitors looking to unwind.
-For a bit of retail therapy, head to Tlaquepaque arts village.
-Conclude your day with a visit to one of the local wineries for a tasting and to purchase a bottle of wine.
+For a bit of retail therapy, head to Tlaquepaque Arts & Crafts Village.
+Conclude your day with a visit to one of the local wineries for a tasting and to purchase a bottle or two of wine.

 - Belongs on List?

-- View 17 PhotosBelongs on List?#8 in Best Small Towns to Visit in the USARead More
+- View 17 PhotosBelongs on List?#7 in Best Small Towns to Visit in the USARead More

-Along the banks of Yampa River, this northern Colorado town offers excellent ski conditions, a community of friendly locals and geothermal hot springs that are perfect after a long day spent on the slopes.
-Travel to Steamboat in the spring for free concerts in Gondola Square or in the summer to enjoy the Yampa River Botanic Park's flora and free concerts.
+Situated along the banks of the Yampa River, this northern Colorado town offers excellent skiing conditions, a community of friendly locals and geothermal hot springs that are perfect after a long day spent on the slopes.
+Travel to Steamboat in fall for brilliant foliage found in Medicine Bow-Routt National Forests, or come in spring to get an eyeful of Fish Creek Falls.
 Meanwhile, the whole family will enjoy rides on the Outlaw Mountain Coaster and a relaxing tubing trip down the Yampa River.

-- View 29 PhotosBelongs on List?#8 in Best Small Towns to Visit in the USARead More
+- View 20 PhotosBelongs on List?#8 in Best Small Towns to Visit in the USARead More

 - Belongs on List?